o-oconnell/mp4grep/README.md

 mp4grep
 -------
 mp4grep is a tool that transcribes and searches audio files, caching the results for fast repeated searches.
-Out of the box, it only supports single-channel, 16000 Hz wav files, so mp4grep ships with `mp4grep-convert` which converts mp3, mp4, ogg, webm, mov, wav, and avi to the correct format.
+Out of the box, it only supports single-channel, 16000 Hz wav files. mp4grep ships with `mp4grep-convert` which converts mp3, mp4, ogg, webm, mov, wav, and avi to the correct format.

 ### Screenshots
 ![all](https://github.com/o-oconnell/mp4grep/blob/main/screenshots/mp4grep-example.png)